wikimedia/integration-zuul/doc/source/admin/nodepool_openstack.rst

 .. warning::

-   `min-ready:2` may incur costs in your cloud provider
+   `min-ready:2` may incur costs in your cloud provider.
+This will result in two instances always running, even when idle.